andytham/chat-v2/devlog.md

 I discovered cookies are sent with every request, so that is currently my goal rather than trying to find another workaround to (contemplating skipping the first 'GET' request in authorization as a workaround).

 Storing tokens in cookies seems to be vulnerable to CSRF (but auth0 warns that web storage is vulnerable to XSS)

+##

+In the reducer, I'm passing the next state as action.username.
+However, when I am mapping the state to props in my component, and then pulling out state.auth.username, it's nesting the username as an object of itself and its value?
+Might have to do with combing the reducers incorrectly...